iamkiubi/Mobile-Application-Design-Assessment---Olivia-Higgins/README.md

-# Mobile Application Design Assessment - Olivia-Higgins
+# Mobile Application Design Assessment - Olivia Higgins
 App Functionality
 -
 - Allows user to select a vehicle from a wide variety of manufacturers and models